 Why make this recipe

 Preparation is quick and easy without the added step of creaming the butter.
 Just a couple of small bowls and a mixing spoon or fork make this batter extra easy.
-This little Spatula is perfect for making small-batch batters.
+A little Spatula is perfect for making small-batch batters.

 Ingredients Notes